 We have prepared a series of questions and answers that you may find useful in deciding whether a Fellowship or Advanced Fellowship in the Department of Physics at Oxford University is right for you.
-The policies outlined here below apply as of 31 October 2011.
+This page was last updated 4th June 2016.

 Your Fellowship in the Department of Physics